 Contact Montgomery Counseling Group

 At Montgomery Counseling Group, we will work with you to help provide the resources necessary to get you back to feeling like yourself again.
 If you or someone you know is experiencing depression, don’t hesitate to reach out.
-We also invite you to browse our mental health resources for additional information.

 Our goal is to individually tailor our services to your unique personal context.
 We use proven evidence-based techniques such as CBT (Cognitive Behavioral Therapy, EMDR (Eye Motion Desensitization and Reprocessing, and Clinical Hypnosis to help our patients.